SanderElias/Samples/Angular-Signals/readme.md

 ### The problem Angular Signals solves is:

-- Adds the missing reactive primitive in Javascript.
+- Adds the missing reactive primitive in JavaScript.
 - Allows very fine-grained control over when and how the view is updated.
 - Enables future zone-less applications.
 - Bridge the gap between the imperative and reactive world.